dward2/BME547/Assignments/heart_rate_sentinel_server_assignment.md

 # Heart Rate Sentinel Server
 This assignment will have your team build a simple centralized heart rate sentinel server.
-This server will be built to receive GET and POST requests from mock patient heart rate monitors that contain patient heart rate information over time.
-If a patient exhibits a tachycardic heart rate, the physician should receive an email warning them of the situation.
+This server will be built to receive GET and POST requests that contain patient heart rate information from mock patient heart rate monitors.
+This server should store this data so that patient information over time can be recalled.
+When the server receives a tachycardic heart rate for a patient, the physician should receive an email warning them of the situation.
 So if a new heart rate is received for a patient that is tachycardic, the email should be sent out at that time.
 The tachycardic calculation should be based on age